top of page

 MESSAGE OF THE FILM

-LUZ is a gentle reminder that life is brief.
+LUZ is a gentle reminder that life is brief, and beautiful precisely because of that.

-From the certainty that what we see is never everything.
+What we see is never everything.

 STRUCTURE AND STORY MAP